ambroseled/UCFK4-Pong/README.md

 # ENCE260 UCFK4 Assignment - Pong

-A simple implementation of pong using two ucfk4.
+A simple implementation of pong using two ucfk4, written as a pair assigment for ENCE260-18 achieving an A grade.
 Developed by:
 - `Ambrose Ledbrook | 79172462`
 - `Josh Jarvis | 28803714`